cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 ## Conclusion

 I would choose carefully when implementing these though!
-Like [Sandi Metz says](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), "duplication is far cheaper than the wrong abstraction"!.
+Like [Sandi Metz says](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), "duplication is far cheaper than the wrong abstraction."

 If you find your shared contexts always have a block that overrides some defaults, or your shared examples require lots of parameters to setup, you might have the wrong abstraction.